thomasclaudiushuber/mvvmgen/README.md

 ## Your Friend Who Writes the Boilerplate for You

-Hey there, welcome to the **MvvmGen** repository. **MvvmGen** is a lightweight and modern MVVM library (.NET Standard 2.0) that helps you to apply the popular Model-View-ViewModel-pattern (MVVM) in your XAML applications that you build with WPF, WinUI, Uno Platform, Xamarin Forms, or .NET MAUI.
+Hey there, welcome to the **MvvmGen** repository. **MvvmGen** is a lightweight and modern MVVM library (.NET Standard 2.0) built with C# Source Generators that helps you to apply the popular Model-View-ViewModel-pattern (MVVM) in your XAML applications that you build with WPF, WinUI, Uno Platform, Xamarin Forms, or .NET MAUI.

-**MvvmGen** is a "Source Generator First/Only" framework that contains everything you need to build XAML applications with the popular Model-View-ViewModel-pattern (MVVM):
-- A `ViewModelBase` class
-- An `ICommand` implementation
-- An EventAggregator to communicate between ViewModels
-- **But the heart of MvvmGen** are its attributes like `ViewModel`, `Property`, `Command` and `Inject` that you use to hook up MvvmGen’s `ViewModelGenerator`.
-The `ViewModelGenerator` is a Roslyn-based C# Source Generator that generates the boilerplate for your ViewModel classes  behind the scenes while you type your code in Visual Studio.

 MvvmGen is licensed under the [MIT license](LICENSE).